The Curious History of the Hakka and the Tulou

 · The fall of the Ming Dynasty in 1644 AD

-The Hakka keep better records of their family lineage than most Chinese groups and it is clear they have been very significant in both politics and warfare.
-Sun Yatsen, Deng Xiaoping, Lee Teng-hui (President Taiwan 1988-2000) and Hing Xiuquan (Leader of the Taiping Rebellion) are just a few of the Hakka to have risen to prominence.
-The Hakka held twenty five percent of the first PRC politburo.
+The Hakka keep better records of their family lineage than most Chinese groups, and they have been very significant in politics and warfare.
+Sun Yat-sen, Deng Xiaoping, Lee Teng-hui (President Taiwan 1988-2000) and Hing Xiuquan (Leader of the Taiping Rebellion) are just a few of the Hakka to have risen to prominence.
+The Hakka held twenty-five per cent of the first PRC politburo.
 These examples perhaps indicate an experience of involvement in power structures.

 There is also no surprise that so many overseas Chinese are of Hakka origin.
-From the start of the Qing Dynasty the Hakka were largely confined to the coastal provinces of Fujian and Guangdong, with access to the ports of Xiamen and Guangzhou; access to a port means access to a ship, be it to Taiwan, Singapore or the United States.
-They were also confined to less productive land, which may have meant emigration was more desirable for the Hakka than the other southern Chinese who were based in more fertile areas.
+From the start of the Qing Dynasty, the Hakka were primarily confined to the coastal provinces of Fujian and Guangdong, with access to the ports of Xiamen and Guangzhou.
+Access to a port means access to a ship, be it to Taiwan, Singapore or the United States.
+They were also confined to less productive land, which may have meant emigration was more desirable for the Hakka than the other southern Chinese based in more fertile areas.

-If it is generally accepted that the Hakka moved first from the Huang He flood plain to that of the Chang Jiang, it has to be supposed they were agriculturalists, as most have been until recently.
-Arriving in the southerly parts of China would have meant either disputing land ownership with the locals, or punti, or accepting less productive unwanted lands.
-The move into the now recognizably Hakka “home” area coincided with the introduction into China of some of the New World staple crops which would thrive in the lower latitude but higher altitude conditions and were such that they were pre-adapted for growth on steep slopes.
+It is generally accepted that the Hakka moved first from the Huang He floodplain to that of the Chang Jiang.
+It has to be supposed they were agriculturalists, as most have been until recently.
+Arriving in southern China would have meant either disputing land ownership with the locals or accepting less productive and unwanted lands.
+The move into the now recognisably Hakka "home" area coincided with the introduction into China of some of the New World staple crops, which could thrive in the lower latitude but higher altitude conditions and were pre-adapted for growth on steep slopes.

-The Hakka group does not appear to have started to move into its present “home” area until the commencement of the Yuan dynasty, when settlement in this area would already have been comprehensive.
-If they were, as is suggested, already proud of their own distinct culture, possibly pre-dating the first unification of China 2200 years ago, the arrival of the Mongol over-lordship may have been the final thrust pushing them into the mountains, and would go further in explaining their series of migrations under both previous dynasties and the later Qing, when these were predominantly northern in characteristic.
+The Hakka group did not appear to have started to move into its present "home" area until the commencement of the Yuan dynasty when settlement in this area would already have been comprehensive.
+If they were, as is suggested, already proud of their own distinct culture, possibly pre-dating the first unification of China 2200 years ago, the arrival of the Mongol over-lordship may have been the final thrust pushing them into the mountains.
+It would further explain their migrations under both previous dynasties and the later Qing when these were predominantly northern in characteristic.

-Chinese history sees a regular pattern of pastoralist/agriculturalist conflicts in the north, which found its ultimate expression in the Great Wall, and regularly forced a southerly migration for many peoples from the Huang He river basin.
-This makes the Hakka’s own migratory tendency even more difficult to track; they were simply one group of many that moved, Their great significance today is that they have become the largest of language groups.
+Chinese history sees a regular pattern of pastoralist/agriculturalist conflicts in the North, which found its ultimate expression in the Great Wall.
+It regularly forced a southerly migration for many peoples from the Huang He River basin.
+However, it makes the Hakka's migratory tendency even more difficult to track; they were simply one group of many that moved.
+Today they are of the greatest significance because they have become the largest language group.

-In each of the moves, people from north of the Great Wall would have interbred with people to the south prior to the migrations.
-Thus each migration was a mixed bag, and even though subsequent migrations may be forced by intrusion of the Huns, Turks, Xiongnu, Mongols or whoever, in the wake of each migration the new settlers again would interbreed and thus the following migration would once again be a mixture of blood types and genes.
+In each move, people from North of the Great Wall would have interbred with people to the South before the migrations.
+Thus each migration was a mixed bag.
+Even though subsequent migrations may be forced by the intrusion of the Huns, Turks, Xiongnu, Mongols or whoever, in the wake of each, the new settlers again would interbreed.
+Thus the following migration would once again be a mixture of blood types and genes.

-After the Hakka had fully established themselves in the axial Jiangxi/Fujian/Guangdong region, but were still attempting to shrug off the tag of strangers, the climatic aspects of the nineteenth century came into account, when a period of inclement weather in the period 1800 to 1840 preceded some of the worst instabilities of the Qing, including of course, the Hakka led Taiping Rebellion, and provided the first big shove in destabilising China’s last Imperial dynasty.
+After the Hakka had fully established themselves in the axial Jiangxi/Fujian/Guangdong region, they were still attempting to shrug off the tag of strangers when the climatic deterioration of the nineteenth century occurred.
+The period of inclement weather from 1800 to 1840 preceded some of the worst instabilities of the Qing, including, of course, the Hakka-led Taiping Rebellion, which provided the first big shove in destabilising China's last Imperial dynasty.

 The Development of Tulou Housing

 The Hakka will now forever be associated with the tulou, particularly the massive circular structures that NASA and the CIA identified from space as missile silos during the Cold War.
-But it is not clear as to whether the tulou was a Hakka invention or whether it was a housing type already used in this region that the Hakka cottoned onto and adopted as their own.
+But it is not clear whether the tulou was a Hakka invention or a housing type already used in this region that the Hakka cottoned onto and adopted as their own.

-It would appear that two developments led to the classic circular tulou we recognise today.
-One branch begun with classically structured housing for the wealthy, which can still be found around China today; there are some perfect examples in Suzhou.
+Two developments appeared to have led to the classic circular tulou we recognise today.
+One branch began with classically structured housing for the wealthy, which can still be found around China today; some perfect examples exist in Suzhou.
 The other branch began with perimeter fortifications of a village site.
-As time passes, the housing branch and the fortified village branch develop higher walls as a reaction to the greater need for protection, eventually the housing branch becomes the large fortified square tulou and the fortified village becomes the circular tulou.
-Obviously both strands of development would have had cross-fertilisation of concepts in addition to both being reactions to the same problems.
+As time passes, the housing and fortified village branches develop higher walls as a reaction to the greater need for protection.
+Eventually, the housing branch becomes the large fortified square tulou, and the fortified village becomes the circular tulou.
+Both strands of development would have had cross-fertilisation of concepts and reactions to the same problems.

-The different branches of development indicate wholly different backgrounds of the people involved in initiating their construction; the housing strand from rich families and the fortification strand by terrified peasant villagers.
-One train of thought here is that the poor villagers were of the She minority group, or other local people, and that the wealthy house owners the Hakka.
-As their defensive needs converged and the possible wealth of the Hakka diminished, so their housing requirements would become closer.
-Many of the circular tulou were occupied by non-Hakka groups quite recently and this strongly suggests that the circular strand of the tulou may pre-date the Hakka arrival in the area.
+The different branches of development indicate wholly different backgrounds of the people involved in initiating their construction; the housing strand from wealthy families and the fortification strand by terrified peasant villagers.
+One train of thought is that the poor villagers were of the She minority group or other local people and that the wealthy house owners were Hakka.
+As their defensive needs converged and the Hakka's possible wealth diminished, their housing requirements became closer.
+Many of the circular tulou were occupied by non-Hakka groups quite recently, and this strongly suggests that the circular strand of the tulou may pre-date the Hakka arrival in the area.

-The use of the word “tulou” can be traced back to the county records of 1573, however, the oldest extant tulou, Yuchang Lu, dates from 1308.
-Whether this was definitively prior to the arrival of the Hakka in the area is arguable, it was originally home to five clans and these did not all have family names that are common amongst the Hakka.
-It is likely it was constructed in reaction to the new Mongol leadership in Beijing who, like most central governments until the birth of the People’s Republic, had limited control over the Wuyi Mountains of Fujian.
-The tulou has five stories with 54 rooms on each floor, but there was obviously a design flaw and this has led to the housing lining up as much as 15° from the perpendicular, suggesting perhaps a fairly hasty construction.
-However, the courtyard with its individual wells for each cooking area suggests a planned structure, as does the buildings longevity.
+The word “tulou” can be traced back to the county records of 1573.
+However, the oldest extant tulou, Yuchang Lu, dates from 1308.
+Whether this was definitively prior to the arrival of the Hakka in the area is arguable, it was initially home to five clans, and these did not all have family names that are common amongst the Hakka.
+It was likely constructed in reaction to the new Mongol leadership in Beijing, who, like most central governments until the birth of the People’s Republic, had limited control over the Wuyi Mountains of Fujian.
+The tulou has five stories with 54 rooms on each floor, but there was a design flaw, and this has led to the housing lining up as much as 15° from the perpendicular, pointing to a somewhat hasty construction.
+However, with its individual wells for each cooking area, the courtyard suggests a planned structure, as does the building’s longevity.

-The local She group are also from northern China although, like the Hakka, their origins are not entirely clear.
-Their original migration from the North may or may not have coincided with that of the Hakka but they appear to pre-date the Hakka in terms of their arrival in Fujian.
+The local She group are also from northern China, although, like the Hakka, their origins are not entirely clear.
+Their original migration from the North may or may not have coincided with that of the Hakka.
+However, they appear to pre-date the Hakka regarding their arrival in Fujian.

-During the Warring States period (475-221 BC) one of the prime activities had been wall building, culminating in the linking of several walls to form the first great wall under the first all-China Emperor Qin (220-206BC).
-These walls were made of rammed earth on the lower land, only in the mountains were they made of stone, and similar construction techniques may be used in building a tulou.
+During the Warring States period (475-221 BC), one of the prime activities was wall building, culminating in linking several walls to form the first great wall under the first all-China Emperor Qin (220-206BC).
+These walls were made of rammed earth on the lower lands; only in the mountains were they made of stone, and similar construction techniques may be used in building a tulou.

-The square strand commences with a villa-like structure which resembles the palatial houses of the Chinese elite.
-Sometimes referred to as the Phoenix House it is a symbol of wealth and status.
+The square strand commences with a villa-like structure resembling the Chinese elite's palatial houses.
+Sometimes referred to as the Phoenix House, it symbolises wealth and status.
 This strand gradually becomes larger and more fortified as the external buildings are placed inside the defensive wall.

 The early circular strand has similarities to simple defensive structures across Eurasia and Africa and develops through a motte and bailey stage before becoming a building unique to this area.
 Only the ultimate developments of the tulou are outlined below.
-As previously stated there are many variations but is the gigantic square and circular fortress-like constructs that hold the most interest and define perhaps the pinnacle of the architectural technique.
+As previously stated, there are many variations, but the gigantic square and circular fortress-like constructs hold the most interest and perhaps define the pinnacle of the architectural technique.

-Although some of the large tulous are still partially inhabited, more recent development have seen many of the former residents abandon tulou life; however the structures are still used in several ways.
+Although some of the large tulous are still partially inhabited, more recent developments have seen many former residents abandon tulou life; however, the structures are still used in several ways.
 They are utilised as:

 storage areas and the central courtyard as work yards